-Have you thought about the moment you are matched with a birthmother?
+Have you thought about the moment you are connected with a birthmother?
 If you have thought about that meeting you might want to consider having a plan to decrease the nervousness that you can sometimes feel.
 A lot depends on whether you’ll understand each other.
 So here’s what you should take into account to make sure it’s a positive experience for both of you!

 1. The birthmother might be feeling insecure…